 - Less than 1 percent of all distance students reside outside of the United States.

-The top online universities in terms of enrollment (according to U.S. News & World Report) are the University of Phoenix, Kaplan, Strayer, Ashford, and Liberty, and the highest ranking institutions, according to Best Colleges, are the University of Florida, University of Central Florida, Northeastern University, University of Alabama at Birmingham, and Liberty University, with honorable mentions going to Florida International, Arizona State, Excelsior, and Regis.
+The top online universities in terms of enrollment (according to U.S. News & World Report) are the University of Phoenix, Kaplan, Strayer, Ashford, and Liberty, and the highest-ranking institutions, according to Best Colleges, are the University of Florida, University of Central Florida, Northeastern University, the University of Alabama at Birmingham, and Liberty University, with honorable mentions going to Florida International, Arizona State, Excelsior, and Regis.

 However, the university that garners the most attention for its online programs is Western Governor’s University and its competency-based education pedagogy.
 WGU’s business and pedagogical models are leading the way in both college affordability and preparing its graduates for careers.